ortus-docs/qb-docs/installation-and-usage.md

 `collectQueryLog` controls whether a QueryBuilder appends execution details to its [query log](query-builder/debugging/#querylog).
 It defaults to `true`.
 Set it to `false` when query-log collection is not needed.

 `validateQueryParamStructKeys` validates custom query parameter structs against the supported `cfqueryparam` keys.
 It defaults to `true`.
 Disabling it restores the earlier behavior of ignoring unknown keys.

+`throwOnUnsafeNumericInference` throws `QBUnsafeNumericInference` when numeric array members have no common SQL type without potential precision loss.
+It defaults to `false`, which uses `VARCHAR` instead.
+We recommend enabling it in development.
+See [Numeric Lists](query-builder/building-queries/parameters-and-bindings.md#numeric-lists).

 `validateDuplicateSelectColumns` detects statically identifiable duplicate output names when a query is compiled.
 It is useful in development and is disabled by default to avoid production overhead.
 See [Duplicate Select Column Validation](query-builder/building-queries/selects.md#duplicate-select-column-validation).